 The program is housed in the recently constructed Technical Education Center and occupies over 29,000 square feet with a 34 bay shop and 4 dedicated classrooms available to provide education and practice on automotive system operation, diagnosis, and repair of passenger cars, SUVs, and light trucks.

 The Automotive Service Technology program at College of DuPage is offered at a substantial cost savings to other Automotive Repair Programs available in the area.
 Visit Tuition and Aid for the current tuition rate.
-At a tuition rate of $136 per credit hour the approximate costs of a certificate or Associate of Applied Science in Automotive Service Technology are:
+Based on the current tuition rate the approximate costs of a certificate or Associate of Applied Science in Automotive Service Technology are:

 Lab Fees: $585